-Service fee revenue - The Foundation has a policy of appropriating for distribution each year a percentage (approximately 1.35% for the years ended June 30, 2021 and 2020) of its six-year moving average market value of the endowment and actual expenses incurred by the Foundation's investment office.
+Service fee revenue - The Foundation has a policy of appropriating for distribution each year a percentage (approximately 1.35% for the years ended June 30, 2022 and 2021) of the six-year moving average market value of the endowment and actual expenses incurred by the Foundation's investment office.

-Endowment budgets - The Foundation has a policy of appropriating for distribution each year a percentage (approximately 4.00% for the years ended June 30, 2021 and 2020) of its six-year moving average market value of the endowment.
+Endowment budgets - The Foundation has a policy of appropriating for distribution each year a percentage (approximately 4.00% for the years ended June 30, 2022 and 2021) of the six-year moving average market value of the endowment.